Into vs. In To

 The caterpillar turned a test in to a butterfly.

-Your sentences are correct as written, although I imagine the second one would apply to a storybook, animated film, or cartoon where a caterpillar is a student in a class taught by a butterfly.
+Your sentences are correct as written, although we imagine the second one would apply to a storybook, animated film, or cartoon where a caterpillar is a student in a class taught by a butterfly.

 Place the fruit in/into the container.